 Foods to Eat When You Have Viral Fever

 Eating when you have viral fever would probably be the last thing on your mind.
-This is because one of its symptoms is a reduced appetite.
-But eating nutritious and healthy stuff in the right amounts is the key to recovery from viral fever.
+This is because one of its symptoms is reduced appetite.
+But eating nutritious and healthy food in the right amounts is the key to recovery from viral fever.
 If you can’t figure out the exact food items to eat, here is a guide to what food is good for viral fever.

 What food is good for viral fever?